altfatterz/altfatterz.github.io/_posts/2019-01-03-working-with-kubernetes.md

 $ minikube dashboard
 ```

-Next we create the `Dockerfile` for our demo Spring Boot service
+Next we create the `Dockerfile` for our demo Spring Boot service.
+For more information about Spring Boot in a container see Dave Syer's (@david_syer) excellent blog post [https://spring.io/blog/2018/11/08/spring-boot-in-a-container](https://spring.io/blog/2018/11/08/spring-boot-in-a-container)

 ```dockerfile
 FROM openjdk:8-jdk-alpine